DjonnyX/Ice/README.md

-# Ice - ui framework based on html5
+# flickerUI - ui framework based on html5
 - A routing model is used
 - Own system of events
 - Own system for animation